Protect private keys with a Hardware Security Module

 Hardware Security Module

-Like any application which uses private keys, there is always the issue on how to securely store sensitive private key material.
-The CipherMail gateway stores all settings, including keys and certificates, in a database.
+Like any system that uses private keys, secure storage of sensitive key material is essential.
+The CipherMail Gateway stores all settings, including keys and certificates, in a database.

-For FIPS 140 level 2 and up, an HSM is required because FIPS 140-2 requires physical security mechanisms.
+For environments requiring FIPS 140 Level 2 or higher, an HSM is necessary because these standards mandate physical security controls.

 CipherMail Gateway with HSM